econnet/econ/econ-1.0.rst

 .. _`dq`:

-:dq: democratic
+:dq: legislative

+A decision needs a proposal.
+The proposal is worked out by the one interested person according `pdt`_.

-If more are concerned, decisions are democratic, either
+If more are concerned, decisions are democratic between those concerned, either

 - by direct vote or
 - through elected or otherwise agreed delegation

-A decision needs a proposal.
-The proposal is worked out by one interested person.

-The vote weight of an econ is proportional to the contribution.
+The *vote weight* is proportional to the contribution of the content concerned.

+Compliance to contracts (this file, license) is not for vote, though.
+They are guaranteed by law.
+Here changes can only be done unanimously.

-.. _`do`:
+.. _`df`:

-:do: equality

-There is **no boss**, neither in an econ, nor in the econ lattice.

-Someone initiating or coordinating does not decide, but mediates an agreement.
-The less coordination needed, the better.
+:df: judicial

+Having access to all product information, including `tributes`_ and financial, all contributors can check fairness.

+An `ombudsman`_ handles reported fairness issues or mediates other conflicts.

 .. _`dproduct`:

 Product
 =======

-Motivated by `pproduct`_, `pexisting`_, `popen`_
+Motivated by `pproduct`_, `pexisting`_, `popen`_.

 The product is the interface between